regionstockholm/poc_tc2openEHR/Tietoevry/ETL/docs/README.md

 ![alt text](image/README/image-2.png)

+#### Notes :

+-To add new iCKM archetype, add the Terminology details to the Terminolgy.json, then add the composition creation logic to iCKMArchetypes, and finally add to the switch logic in Composition to call the apt composition logic.

+-**Extract layer read data from Test files and create etl compatible format, however if file has invalid Data e.g invalid date which can't be converted to ISO format, such data file will fail.
+So if any of record fails while extracting/transforming that actually fails whole file.**

 ## Services
 List of common services used throughout the application based on their need.

 #### Unit Provider

-The Unit Provider provides the standard OpenEHR units of the TakeCare units.
-Units in this context means for example 'mmHg' and units used for measurements data mainly.
+The Unit Provider Service takes the TakeCare unit as input as provides the corresponding standard OpenEHR unit.

 #### Context Provider

-Provides User context data
+The Context Provider Service takes the CareUnit and CareProvider details.
+It takes the Care Unit Id and returns the corresponsing Care Unit and Provider name.

 #### Terminology Provider

-Maps the TermID from the Casenote document to the openEHR standard TermID and gives the details.
+The Terminology Provider Service takes the term Id as input and returns the corresponding details about the termID like Name, Datatype, and Unit.

 #### Patient Service

-Provides the Patient Id based on the SSN (Social security number) ID provided in the Care Documentation.
+The Patient Service provides the Patient Id based on the SSN (Social security number) ID provided in the data files.

-#### EHR ID resolver

-Provides the EHR ID based of the Patient Id fetched earlier.

-#### Terminology Lookup Provider

-Reads the TermCatalog and provide information about the TermID, its names, datatype and unit

 #### Role Provider

-Provides lists of the role Id (profession ID) and the respctive roleName (profession Name).
+The Role Provider service provides the Role details(Prefosseion details) with respect to the the given Role Id.

 #### Form Provider

-Provides form API details like Name and latest version.
+The Form Provider service provides form API details like Name and latest version for a given template Id.

 #### Medication Service